sage-code/eve/manual/basic.md

 * Value of first element can be specified.
 If is not specified it starts from: 1.
 * Values of next elements can not be specified.
 That is next element is previous element +1.
-* Elements declared in a @ordinal type are public is we use "." prefix
+* Elements declared in a Ordinal type are public is we use "." prefix

 **Example:**
 ```
-alias @day := {.Sunday:1, .Monday, .Tuesday, .Wednesday, .Thursday, .Friday, .Saturday} <: @ordinal;
+alias @day := {.Sunday:1, .Monday, .Tuesday, .Wednesday, .Thursday, .Friday, .Saturday} <: Ordinal;

 routine main:
-  @string: message;
+  String: message;
 process
   given
     @day: today := today();